haddocking/haddock-runner/README.md

 - `.param` : for custom parameter files (used for small-molecules)
 - `.tbl`: a table file containing the restraints to be used in the docking experiment

-This list is parsed by `benchmark-tools` and are identified according to the patterns set in `input.yml`.
+This list is parsed by `haddock-runner` and are identified according to the patterns set in `input.yml`.
 Lines begining with `#` are ignored and can be used to document the input list for future reference - in-line comments are not supported.